 Hillary Outdoors is a charitable trust that relies on the generous support from our funding partners, sponsors and donors.
-Hillary Outdoors charges fees for its courses and these are heavily subsidised by the trust and the New Zealand government provides no funding to our centres at all.
+Hillary Outdoors charges fees for its courses and these are heavily subsidised by the trust.
+The New Zealand government provides no funding to our centres at all.

 On these pages you will learn about how you can get involved in funding.
 Whether you need to fundraise to get yourself, a school group, club or some friends along to a programme or event or are able to help by contributing in some way, such as volunteering, donating to Hillary Outdoors or even buying something from our shop, you’ll find plenty of ideas, suggestions and information.
 You can also learn about scholarships and sponsorship opportunities in this section.